-- FINANCIAL LITERACY: Starting with the class of 2021, all students must successfully complete one credit of personal financial literacy.
-The requirement may be met through successful completion of one of the following: - Personal Finance or Business & Finance - Economics or Macroeconomics - OTHER CONSIDERATIONS: Music classes (instrumental, vocal, and orchestra) will receive one credit per semester if the class meets a minimum of 200 minutes per week.
+FINANCIAL LITERACY: All students must successfully complete one credit of personal financial literacy.
+The requirement may be met through successful completion of one of the following:

+- Personal Finance or Business & Finance - Economics or Macroeconomics

+OTHER CONSIDERATIONS: Music classes (instrumental, vocal, and orchestra) will receive one credit per semester if the class meets a minimum of 200 minutes per week.
 Grades will be awarded which will count toward honor roll determination, and will count in grade point averages and rank in class calculations.